Federal Pell Grant

 Students receiving financial support from Alabama’s Promise will be expected to enroll in 12 hours required for the degree each semester and to remain in good academic standing.
-For the second year, award the student must meet the Pell Grant/EFC requirement and have a 3.0 grade point average (GPA) for the classes taken at UA.
+To be awarded for the second year, the student must meet the Pell Grant/EFC requirement and have a 3.0 grade point average (GPA) for the classes taken at UA.
 Qualifying students will receive $4,000 per academic year.
 Funding is limited and awarded based on admission and financial aid application date.

 Students are encouraged to complete their FAFSA and transfer scholarship application prior to December 1st.
 Alabama Promise may not be combined with UA transfer scholarships.